MitocGroup/www/views/blog/posts/2017/11/aws-re-invent-2017-serverless-chalk-talk.md

   </a>
 </div>

-Last week, we get another email from AWS re:Invent team, saying that “your chalk talk SRV326 How to Approach Continuous Integration for Serverless Applications is 1,072.73% over-subscribed!
-Would you like to hold a repeat session?”
+Last week, we get another email from AWS re:Invent team, saying that "your chalk talk SRV326 How to Approach Continuous Integration for Serverless Applications is 1,072.73% over-subscribed!
+Would you like to hold a repeat session?"
 And … there you go:

 <div class="external-article">
   <a href="https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=18059">